HegemanLab/galaxy-tardis/README.md

 - Rather, it is focused on restoring an existing Galaxy instance to a known state.
 - However, the TARDIS facilitates migrating an instance to another host.

+## Documentation

+Documentation for using the Galaxy TARDIS may be found at [https://hegemanlab.github.io/galaxy-tardis/tardis-intro.html](https://hegemanlab.github.io/galaxy-tardis/tardis-intro.html).

 ## Overview

 - The purpose of the Galaxy `tardis` Docker image is to back up and restore Galaxy instances that are based on [galaxy-docker-stable](https://github.com/bgruening/docker-galaxy-stable/).
 - The only storage back-end for backup implemented thus far is S3-compatible storage such as Ceph.
+    - Because the implementation is modular, it should not be particularly challenging to support other back-ends.
 - You can build the image from this repository with:
 ```bash
 bash build_notar.sh